Comprehensive Psychological Assessment

 • Neurodevelopmental Pathways: Evaluations for Autism Spectrum Disorder and ADHD.

-• Emotional Well-being: Understanding the impact of Anxiety and Depression on a child's development.
+• Emotional Well-being: Understanding the impact of Anxiety, Trauma, and Depression or other psychological factors that may be impacting a child's development.

 My goal is to provide you with a clear, actionable report that can be used to secure school accommodations and tailored therapeutic support.